Sacha Petshi

 Sacha Petshi (born 21 June 1992) is a French footballer who plays as a defensive midfielder for Hapoel Rishon LeZion.

 Club career

 Petshi arrived to Troyes in 2007.
-He made his senior team debut on 11 August 2009 against Paris FC.
-That was his only appearance during the 2009–10 Championnat National season.
+He made his senior team debut on 11 August 2009 against Paris FC, which was his only appearance during the 2009–10 Championnat National season.
 In the following season, 2010–11, Petshi played regularly with Troyes B. Afterwards, he made two appearances for the first team in the 2011–12 Ligue 2 season.
 On 16 June 2012, Petshi signed his first professional contract with Troyes, but was immediately loaned to Orléans for the 2012–13 season.

 In January 2014, Petshi joined Serbian side Sloboda Užice.
 He made 9 appearances in the Serbian SuperLiga, however at the end of the season Sloboda got relegated.
 Petshi left Sloboda and returned to France where he joined CA Bastia.

 On 11 July 2015, he had a trial match with Blackburn Rovers against Accrington Stanley.
 He then signed on a one-year deal.